-In contrast, the Discover it® card has a relatively unique signup bonus offer that Discover refers to as Cashback Match®.
-Rather than offering a quick flat-rate sum, Discover’s Cashback Match® program gives cardholders a one-time bonus at the end of the first year, equal to the total amount of cash back rewards earned with their Discover it® card during that first year.
+In contrast, the Discover it® Cash Back card has a relatively unique signup bonus.
+Rather than offering a quick flat-rate sum, Discover offers cardholders a one-time bonus at the end of the first year.

 Rewards: Duel of the Rotating Categories

 For many credit card rewards aficionados, the best way to maximize their cash back rewards is by using both cards.
-Essentially, while the bonus categories do occasionally overlap between the Chase Freedom® and Discover it®, it’s infrequent enough that you could effectively double your 5% cash back potential by obtaining both cards.
+Essentially, while the bonus categories do occasionally overlap between the Chase Freedom® and Discover it® Cash Back, it’s infrequent enough that you could effectively double your bonus cash back potential by obtaining both cards.